 Policy benefits represent losses on contracts classified as long-duration and generally include accident and supplemental health products, term and whole life products, endowment products, and annuities.
 Policy benefits include (gains) losses from fair value changes in separate account liabilities that do not qualify for separate account treatment under U.S. GAAP.
 The offsetting movements of these liabilities are recorded in Other (income) expense in the Consolidated statements of operations.
 In addition, Policy benefits include the impact on the liabilities from (gains) losses on investment portfolios supporting certain participating policies.
 The offsetting movements of these liabilities are recorded in Realized gains (losses) in the Consolidated statements of operations.
+Policy benefits include are recorded in Realized gains (losses) in the Consolidated statements of operations.
+Policy benefits include are recorded in Realized gains (losses) in the Consolidated statements of operations.
+Policy benefits include are recorded in Realized gains (losses) in the Consolidated statements of operations.
 Policy benefits include the results of Huatai Group as of July 1, 2023.
 Refer to the Life Insurance segment operating results section for further discussion.